zzzprojects/EntityFramework-Extensions/docs2/pages/articles/custom-column.md

 # Use Custom Column

 ## Problem
-You want to perform a Bulk Operations (BulkInsert, BulkUpdate, BulkDelete, or BulkMerge) but only on some specific columns.
+You want to perform a Bulk Operation (BulkInsert, BulkUpdate, BulkDelete, or BulkMerge) but only on some specific columns.

-By example, you want to perform a BulkUpdate on a customer list but only UPDATE the name and email property.
+For example, you want to perform a BulkUpdate on a customer list but only UPDATE the name and email properties.

 ## Solution
-You can specify the column on which the operation should be performed with the **ColumnInputExpression** options
+You can specify the column on which the operation should be performed with the **ColumnInputExpression** options.

 ### Example